 - Changes apply to small claims cases, county court civil cases, and most circuit court civil cases

-- Changes do not apply to family law cases, domestic violence cases, cases stemming from sexual abuse, risk protection orders, mental health cases, Jimmy Ryce civil commitments, and medical malpractice cases *
+- Changes do not apply to family law cases, domestic violence cases, cases stemming from sexual abuse, risk protection orders, mental health cases, Jimmy Ryce civil commitments, probate, and medical malpractice cases *

 - Review the Florida Supreme Court Amendments to Florida Rule of Judicial Administration 2.420